jfkelley/argyle/README.md

 ```
 Same as `xor`, except does not fail if both are present.
 Instead, calls `f` with the output from both.
 (In the order `f(thisOutput, arg2Output)`).

-Also note that free args do not work correctly when combined using `or` or `xor`.
-To do so correctly would require back-tracking that is not currently implemented.

 ```scala
 def default[B](b: B)(implicit ev: A <:< Option[B]): Arg[B]
 ```